Zhodisov/Zhodisov/README.md

 # Jodis

 I am a developer with a keen interest in technological innovation.
-Currently, I am working on a network parsing project aimed at developing an advanced options menu for the game Transformice.

 ## Languages